 Surveillance cameras and live video monitoring can be an effective aspect of a disaster recovery plan.
 Live video surveillance can watch what is happening on a property remotely.
 Trained security operators can provide property status updates and crime reports to points of contact and local police.

 UCIT Online and Stealth Monitoring are the leaders in commercial security in Canada and the U.S, with over 400 employees, 9 offices, and 3 live video monitoring control centers.
 UCIT’s proactive commercial property security monitors watch over 16,000 IP and CCTV security cameras.
 Our office security systems feature advanced technology and can detect and deter crime while reducing security guard and other expenses.
-UCIT’s virtual guard service can reduce or even replace security guards at a fraction of the cost.
+UCIT’s remote video monitoring can reduce or even replace security guards at a fraction of the cost.
 A remote surveillance operator can see suspicious activity, activate a speaker warning, and call the local police.

 Please call toll-free (866) 756-7847 or contact UCIT today for more information to protect your commercial property.
 Visit the UCIT web site to see real videos of criminals being apprehended at construction sites, shopping centers, flex spaces, warehouses, auto dealerships, and other real estate properties.